BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **Morgul Blade** `ACTIVE`

-Once per game, direct all attacks against one model, and if they suffer at least one wound that is not prevented by Fate, they are instantly killed.
+This is a [hand weapon][Hand Weapon].
+Once per game, a model with a Morgul Blade can use it during a Combat instead of their normal [hand weapon][Hand Weapon]; this must be declared before Strikes are made.
+If they do, all their Strikes must be resolved against a single enemy model, and if the target suffers a Wound that is not prevented in some way, they will immediately lose all remaining Wounds and be removed as a casualty.
+If the model using the Morgul Blade is mounted, they must use the Strength and Attacks of the rider rather than their Mount.

 - **Crown of Morgul** `PASSIVE`

-Enemies within 6" or those who Charge the Witch-king cannot benefit from automatically passing Courage tests, except for [Heroic Resolve].
-Additionally, once per game, at the start of any Fight phase, you can imbue great power to his [hand weapon][Hand Weapon], and until the end of the turn, any model that suffers a Wound from the Witch-king is [Set Ablaze].
+This is a Unique piece of Wargear.
+Whilst wearing the Crown of Morgul, enemy models within 6" of the Witch-king, or attempting to Charge the Witch-king, cannot benefit from special rules that would allow them to automatically pass Courage Tests, with the exception of [Heroic Resolve].
+Additionally, once per game, at the start of any Fight Phase, the Witch-king can imbue its great power to ignite his [hand weapon][Hand Weapon] - until the end of the turn, any model that suffers a Wound from a Strike made by the Witch-king is [Set Ablaze].

 ---

 **Fell Beast**

-**FELLBEAST | MOUNT, MONSTER | 60MM**
+**FELL BEAST | MOUNT, MONSTER | 60MM**

 | Mv | Fv | Sv | S | D | A | W | C | I |
 |:--:|:--:|:--:|:-:|:-:|:-:|:-:|:--:|:--:|
 | 12" | 5 | 6+ | 6 | 6 | 2 | 3 | 7+ | 8+ |

+An Armoured Fell Beast has a Defence of 7 rather than 6.

+**WARGEAR**

+- Claws and teeth ([hand weapons][Hand Weapon])

 **SPECIAL RULES**